$0 Oregon Foster Care Quick-Start Checklist

 Why Rural Certification in Oregon Is Harder Than It Looks

 Oregon is geographically enormous — roughly the size of the United Kingdom — and its child welfare system is operated across 16 districts with significantly different capacity, resources, and caseloads.
 The Multnomah County district has high caseload density but frequent RAFT cohorts and a relatively developed infrastructure.
-A district covering Eastern Oregon's high desert may run two RAFT cohorts per year and operate with certifiers who cover geographic areas that take hours to drive across.
+A district covering Eastern Oregon's high desert may run RAFT cohorts less frequently and operate with certifiers who cover geographic areas that take hours to drive across.

 Rural applicants also face inspection requirements that simply do not appear in most foster care preparation materials.
 Oregon's Administrative Rules are written to accommodate the state's full geographic range, which means the physical safety standards that apply to a rural property are substantively different from what applies to an urban condominium.